shawjef3/scalaz-stream-iterator/README.md

+## This project is abandoned, as its functionality can now be found in scalaz-stream 0.8.

 This project adds iterator constructors to scalaz.stream.Process and scalaz.stream.io.
 It will become deprecated if scalaz-stream merge request 416 is accepted.

 ```scala